Spehof/personal_ansible_config/README.md

 ## How does it work?

+1. I uses Ansible pull.

+2. Ansible check this Playbook - local.yml and starting it.
+	* First of all "tasks to complete before running roles" (update cache etc.)
+	* Run roles "base" for all hosts  (default configs, users, etc.)
+	* Ryn role "workstation" for machine from hosts file, also run role "server"
+	* When the roles have done their job starting "end of run cleanup and reporting" (cleanup package cache, etc.)
+	* And after all starting check completion status and send completion alert using 2 playbooks - "playbooks/send"

 The folder structure breaks down like this:

 **local.yml**: This is the Playbook that Ansible expects to find by default in pull-mode, think of it as an "index" of sorts that pulls other Playbooks in.